Introduction to the Reading of Agamben For Lacanian Clinical Practice

 The group will analyze selections from key texts including Homo Sacer, Means Without End, Profanations, The Coming Community, Nudities, What is an Apparatus, The Fire and the Tale and What is Real, alongside selections from Lacan’s seminars and écrits.

 Four consecutive weekly sessions from 5:00—7:00 p.m.
-PST, beginning September 2020.
-For more information contact Ben Davidson (email@example.com).
+PST, beginning September 2, 2020.
+Enrollment limited: for more information contact Ben Davidson (firstname.lastname@example.org).

 Faculty: Benjamin Davidson, PhD